instana/instana-opentelemetry-rust/README.md

 The examples in opentelemetry-instana folder show how to use instana opentelemetry exporter to send trace data to Instana.
 See details in [examples/README.md](./opentelemetry-instana/docs/examples.md).

+### Try examples for using IDOT (Instana Distribution of OpenTelemetry Collector)

+Examples are also provided for sending trace data through IDOT (Instana Distribution of OpenTelemetry Collector) with OpenTelemetry Rust SDK.
+See [base-otlp on IDOT](./opentelemetry-otlp/examples/basic-otlp/README.md) and [basic-otlp-http on IDOT](./opentelemetry-otlp/examples/basic-otlp-http/README.md) for more details.

 ## Overview of crates